Sport in Argentina

 Pato is the national sport in Argentina.

 The practice of sports in Argentina is varied due to the population's diverse European origins and the mostly mild climate.
-Association football is the most popular discipline and other sports played both professionally and recreatively athletics, auto racing, basketball, boxing, cycling, field hockey, fishing, golf, handball, mountaineering, mountain biking, padel tennis, polo, roller hockey, rowing, rugby union, sailing, skiing, swimming, tennis, and volleyball.
+Association football is the most popular discipline.
+Other sports played both professionally and recreatively include athletics, auto racing, basketball, boxing, cycling, field hockey, fishing, golf, handball, mountaineering, mountain biking, padel tennis, polo, roller hockey, rowing, rugby union, sailing, skiing, swimming, tennis, and volleyball.
 Argentine achievements can be found in team sports such as association football, basketball, field hockey and rugby union, and individual sports such as boxing, golf, tennis and rowing.
 Pato, the national sport, is not very popular.

 Argentina is one of the most important sport powers in the region, ending at the top of the medal count at the South American Games since 1978, with exceptions in 2002 and 2010.
 In the all-time medal table of the Pan American Games, Argentina holds second place among South American countries and fifth place in the Americas, behind the United States, Canada, Brazil and Cuba.
 Despite a relative lack of success at the Olympic level in more traditional sports like athletics, swimming, and gymnastics, Argentina has had successful participations in other sports like association football, basketball, field hockey, roller hockey, padel tennis, polo and rugby union.